 Taking ubiquinol as a dietary supplement restores a healthy level of coenzyme Q10 in the plasma and organs, which makes energy production more effective.
 This usually leads to more energy and stamina, as well as better health in general.

 Ubiquinol is the most powerful fat-soluble antioxidant known.
-It protects cells from free radical damage and oxidative stress, which are associated with the aging process and many other age-related diseases.
+It protects cells from free radical damage and oxidative stress, which are associated with the ageing process and many other age-related diseases.

 Questions and answers about Ubiquinol & Coenzyme Q10: